it-bens/shopware-remote-api-test-runner/README.md

 ## What's next?

-The Admin API is really good for ... administration stuff.
-But it's cumbersome to use to create data that is normally created by a user, like orders.
-That's why I want to explore how this project can be used for the Shop API as well.
+Shopware is able to serve documents and pictures.
+It requires a publicly accessible storage to do so.
+Currently, this Shopware instance cannot serve stores files.
+That's why I want to explore how this project can be used to test the document and media API.

 ## Contributing
 I am really happy that the software developer community loves Open Source, like I do! ♥